Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Polynomials and the connectedness loci

-It is easy to see that the hybrid conjugacy in the straightening theorem is not unique.
-However, given a polynomial-like map, one can build a hybrid conjugacy with a uniform bound on its dilatation in terms of modulus of the polynomial-like map.
-This is used in an essentially way in the rest of this work.
-So we formulate it in the following proposition.

-\begin{prop} If $mod(f)\geq \mu >0$, then one can choose a hybrid conjugacy in the straightening theorem with a bound on its dilatation in terms of $\mu$. \end{prop}
+It is easy to see that the hybrid conjugacy obtained in the straightening theorem is not unique.
+However, given a polynomial-like mapping, one can build a hybrid conjugacy as in the straightening Theorem with a uniform bound on its dilatation in terms of the modulus of the polynomial-like mapping.
+As this is essential in the rest of this work, we formulate it in the following proposition. \begin{prop} For every $\eta > 0$, there exists a constant $K>0$, such that if $f$ is a polynomial-like mapping with $mod(f)\geq \mu$, then one can choose a hybrid conjugacy as in the straightening theorem whose dilatation is bounded by $K$. \end{prop}